 Every day from March 1 till 19 at 2 p.m. in Plaza del Ayuntamiento you can enjoy Mascletà.
-It is basically 10 minute show of sound and fireworks.
-It is more auditive experience than visual and trust me no matter how far you are from Plaza del Ayuntamiento you will still hear Mascletà.
+It is basically a 10-minute show of sound and fireworks.
+It is more auditive experience than visual and trusts me no matter how far you are from Plaza del Ayuntamiento you will still hear Mascletà.

-I worked like two kilometers from that place and at 2 p.m. it was impossible to chat with my colleagues, because I couldn’t hear anything just the explosions.
+I worked two kilometers from that place and at 2 p.m. it was impossible to chat with my colleagues because I couldn’t hear anything just the explosions.

-It is a beautiful ceremony on March 17, 18, that honours Valencia’s patron Virgin.
-Thousands of Falleros and Falleras arrive to the city from every corner of Valencia and take the streets wearing traditional costumes and dancing to traditional music.
+It is a beautiful ceremony on March 17, 18, that honors Valencia’s patron Virgin.
+Thousands of Falleros and Falleras arrive in the city from every corner of Valencia and take the streets wearing traditional costumes and dancing to traditional music.
 Usually, something also is burning, like cars, costumes or just participants throw fireworks.

-Nit del Foc or a night of fire
+Nit del Foc or a night of the fire

-The festival end with a fabulous firework show in the Paseo de la Alameda on March 18.
-All Fallas (ninots) are burn all over the city almost at the same time.
-All Valencia is in flames and actually the weather temperature gets higher at this time.
+The festival ends with a fabulous firework show in the Paseo de la Alameda on March 18.
+All Fallas (ninots) burns all over the city almost at the same time.
+All Valencia is in flames and actually, the weather temperature gets higher at this time.